qir-alliance/qir-alliance.github.io/README.md

 The one-stop shop for info about the QIR Alliance, resources, and events in the QIR community.

+> If you are looking to add to the site, take a look at the [contributing guide](CONTRIBUTING.md)

 ## Test build the site locally

 You need Node (at least v8+) on your computer.
 To check if you have node and what version run this command in your terminal: